The Flow Conference 2026

 The Location

-Wicklow, Ireland's secret garden
+Wicklow, Ireland's Secret Garden

 30 minutes south of Dublin lies the treasured garden of Wicklow - Our retreat for the conference.
 Glenview hotel & spa has a range of accommodation options and activities for all the family.